 But even if you already have a routine of favorite neighborhood restaurants and takeout options, you should still make the effort to try some new date-night spots.
 After all, you have nothing to lose.
-Unless you’re in trouble for erasing the entire contents of the DVR.
-In which case, you’d really better choose the right place.
-(We know most of those shows were two years old, but now probably isn’t the time to mention that.)
+Unless they’re still mad at you for spoiling season three of The Wire.
+Which they should have seen by now anyway.

 You have exactly two and a half hours before you need to relieve the babysitter.
 Go to Coda Di Volpe in Lakeview - not only is the Italian food very good, but this spot is in a family-friendly neighborhood where everyone will understand why you’re constantly looking at your phone and inhaling pizza like you have a curfew.
 You can sit at a table in the dining room, or just hang out at the bar for drinks and one of their excellent Neapolitan pies.

-There’s no longer any pressure to impress each other by spending a lot of money.
-This gives you the freedom to go to Bavette’s and do it right - by going heavy on the appetizers (like the steak tartare and shrimp de jonghe) and getting a non-steak entree, like the prime rib sandwich.
+Now you have the freedom to go to Bavette’s and do it right - by going heavy on the appetizers (like the steak tartare and shrimp de jonghe) and getting a non-steak entree, like the prime rib sandwich.
 The atmosphere here is plenty fancy, with low light and big, comfy booths, so you truly don’t need that $68 filet anyway.
 Doing Bavette’s this way is more interesting, just as delicious, and way less expensive.